hmdc/ondemand_testing/README.md

 # OnDemand automated tests for IQSS
 The automated tests are based on the Cypress testing tool: [https://docs.cypress.io](https://docs.cypress.io)

-We have 3 test suites, one suite has been developed for the Sid custom dashboard and FASRC dashboard based on OnDemand version 2.0.29.
-This suite is called `sid`.

-The second suite based on OnDemand version 3.x with the old FASRC configuration.
+We have 2 test suites, one suite has been developed for OnDemand version 3.x with the old FASRC configuration.
 This suite is called `fasrcv3`

-The third suite based on OnDemand version 3.x and the Sid and FASRC profiles.
+The second suite based on OnDemand version 3.x and the Sid and FASRC profiles.
 This suite is called `ondemand`

-The `sid` and `fasrcv3` suites will deprecated and deleted once the new OnDemand environments are deployed into Staging and Production.
+The `fasrcv3` suites will deprecated and deleted once the new OnDemand environments are deployed into Staging and Production.

 ## Local environment
 The automated tests has been developed and tested using: